woonsocket/bqbl/docs/rules.md

     * 5 touchdowns: **−20 points**

         * N>3 touchdowns: 2 × (N−1 touchdowns)

+* Field position

+    * Team never enters the red zone: **20 points**

+    * Team never crosses midfield: **50 points**

+    * Field position only counts for drives where the team gained a first down.
+For example, if the opponent turns the ball over on their own 1-yard line, then the offense goes 3-and-out and kicks a field goal, the drive doesn't count as entering the red zone (or crossing midfield).

 * Sacks: The Nth sack is worth **⌈N/2⌉ points**